 In order for you to claim the GST credits documents must be kept as proof such as receipts, invoices, cash register dockets, bank and credit card statements to support your claims.
 If you have sales over $1000 on your tax invoice you are also required to add your customer’s identity and their address or ABN.

-Here are six things you need to have tax compliant invoicing
+Six things you need to have tax compliant invoicing

 Here is an example of a tax invoice from the ATO Website:

-You must show which sales are taxable on your tax invoice – usually the tax code GST is applied to the items with GST on one line, and FRE applied to the items that are GST Free.
+You must show which sales are taxable on your tax invoice – usually the tax code GST is applied to the items with GST on one line, and ‘FRE’ applied to the items that are GST-free.

 Invoicing software will keep your business invoicing streamlined and compliant.
-Products such as MYOB AccountRight and MYOB Essentials makes for simple step process.
+Products such as MYOB AccountRight and MYOB Business makes for simple step process.
 You have the ability to create the form required with all of the steps noted above included quite easily.
 A computerised system equips you to manage your GST requirements so you can avoid penalties and fines.

 So no more uncompliant invoices.
 You now have all the information required to ensure your customers have what they need to claim back their GST credits for all those purchases.
-They won’t get into trouble from the tax man as your Tax Invoice IS compliant!
+They won’t get into trouble from the tax man as your tax invoice is compliant!